 - The Published date for published posts,

-As well as displaying posts using the default ‘List’ view, the Table of Posts can also display your posts in ‘Excerpt’ view …
+As well as listing posts using the default ‘List’ view, the Posts table can also display your posts in the Table of Posts using ‘Excerpt’ view …

-Table of Posts – Screen Options
+Post Management Section – Screen Options

 (WordPress Table of Posts – ‘Screen Options’)

-(Posts: Screen Options – Table of Posts options)
+(WordPress Posts: Screen Options – Table of Posts options)

 Options are divided into the following sections